Leafwing-Studios/asm-docs/docs/signals/decisions.md

 **Trigger:** The unit's bowels are full.

 **Behavior:** Pause to defecate in the current tile.
 This enriches the soil with nutrients.
-Then, reset intent.
+Then, clear intent.

 #### Fear

 **Trigger:** The sum of negative signals in the current tile is greater than their `fear_threshold`.

-**Behavior:** Take the wander action, then reset intent.
+**Behavior:** Take the wander action, then clear intent.

 #### Hunger